Skip to content

 We are grateful to Zhiluo Deng and Li Peng for suggesting features and reporting bugs.

-Thanks Albert Vilella for features suggestion, which makes csvtk feature-rich。
+Thanks Albert Vilella for feature suggestions, which makes csvtk feature-rich。

 Contact